pkg-tool/vibro/docs/src/debugger.md

 - `dock`: Determines the position of the debug panel in the UI.
 - `stepping_granularity`: Determines the stepping granularity.
-- `save_breakpoints`: Whether the breakpoints should be reused across Zed sessions.
+- `save_breakpoints`: Whether the breakpoints should be reused across Vector sessions.
 - `button`: Whether to show the debug button in the status bar.
 - `timeout`: Time in milliseconds until timeout error when connecting to a TCP debug adapter.
-- `log_dap_communications`: Whether to log messages between active debug adapters and Zed.
+- `log_dap_communications`: Whether to log messages between active debug adapters and Vector.
 - `format_dap_log_messages`: Whether to format DAP messages when adding them to the debug adapter logger.

 ### Dock